plurb/Aetherwynn-Unstable-Isotopes/Classes/Barbarian/Barbarian Class.md

 > *You can throw aside concern for your defense to attack more accurately.*

-◻️ **(1/turn)** — When you take the [*Attack Action*](../../Rules/Encounters/Actions/Attack.md), but before you make any attacks, you may gain advantage on all attacks you make this turn.
+◻️ **(1/turn)** — When you take the [*Attack Action*][AtkAct], but before you make any attacks, you may gain advantage on all attacks you make this turn.
 If you do, all attack rolls targeting you have advantage until the start of your next turn.

 ---